stasm/l20n-react-experiments/readme.txt

 1. L20n Components
 ------------------

-Since React uses components, an obviousl first try is to provide a set of special-purpose components whose job is to display translated messages.
+Since React uses components, an obvious first try is to provide a set of special-purpose components whose job is to display translated messages.